Dallinger/Dockerfiles/README.md

 ## Compatibility

-This Docker Compose implementation is currently only compatible with the master branch of Dallinger and Dallinger v5.0.0 (once released).
-Dallinger v4.0.0 is not supported.
+This Docker Compose implementation is currently only compatible with the master branch of Dallinger and Dallinger v5.0.0.
+Dallinger v4.0.0 and older versions are not supported.
 See the comments in the Dockerfile for more information.

 ## Preinstallation notes